Kurdistan Workers' Party insurgency: Casualties

-According to figures released by the Anadolu Agency, citing a Turkish security source, from 1984 to August 2015, there were 36,345 deaths in the conflict.
-This included 6,741 civilians, 7,230 security forces (5,347 soldiers, 1,466 village guards and 283 policemen) and 22,374 PKK fighters by August 2015 in Turkey alone.
+According to figures released by the state-run Anadolu Agency, citing a Turkish security source, from 1984 to 2016, there were 36,345 deaths in the conflict.
+This included 6,741 civilians, 6,833 security forces (5,347 soldiers, 1,466 village guards and 283 policemen) and over 40 thousand PKK fighters by 2016 in Turkey alone.
 Among the civilian casualties, till 2012, 157 were teachers.
 From August 1984 to June 2007, a total of 13,327 soldiers and 7,620 civilians were said to have been wounded.
 About 2,500 people were said to have been killed between 1984 and 1991, while over 17,500 were killed between 1991 and 1995.
 The number of murders committed by Village Guards from 1985 to 1996 is put at 296 by official estimates.

 Contrary to the newest estimate, earlier figures by the Turkish military put the number of PKK casualties much higher, with 26,128 PKK dead by June 2007, and 29,704 by March 2009.
 Between the start of the second insurgency in 2004, and March 2009, 2,462 PKK militants were claimed killed.
 However, later figures provided by the military for the 1984–2012 period, revised down the number of killed PKK members to 21,800.

 Both the PKK and Turkish military have accused each other of civilian deaths.
 Since the 1970s, the European Court of Human Rights has condemned Turkey for the thousands of human rights abuses against Kurdish people.
 The judgments are related to systematic executions of Kurdish civilians, torturing, forced displacements, thousands of destroyed villages, arbitrary arrests, murdered and disappeared Kurdish journalists, politicians and activists.
-Turkey has been also condemned for killing Kurdish civilians and blaming the PKK in the ECHR (Kuskonar massacre).
+Turkey has been also condemned for killing Kurdish civilians and blaming the PKK in the ECHR.